Getting started with the Conviso CLI

 Note: If you are unsuccessful in running the command, check that the Python path is validated by following this guide.

-- If you want to use Container Image with a specific version.
-Versions can be found on Github.
+• If you want to use Container Image with a specific version.
+Versions can be found in Dockerhub.

 docker run convisoappsec/convisocli conviso --help